CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ## nv set interface \<interface-id\> ip igmp enable

-Turns IGMP and MLD on or off for the interface..
+Turns IGMP and MLD on or off for the interface.

 ### Usage